spell1612/fish/readme.md

 * migrate the db changes using `$ php artisan migrate`
 * if the app has default db values defined in the database/seed directory, use `$ php artisan db:seed` to seed them into the database
 * `$ php artisan serve` to run the app at localhost:8000

+I suggest removing the register feature(by overriding the respective route in the auth controller) after 1 or 2 accounts have been made.